fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/AmazonLex/advanced-features.md

 #### Create WelcomeEvent Intent and Link Amazon Lambda

 Ensure you have an ‘entry point’ intent that utilizes the default ‘WELCOME’ event, if not you can create new intent triggered by `WELCOME-INTENT` utterances.
 After the Sample utterances are added move to the section of the fulfillment and choose the AWS Lambda function.
 Our deployed lambda function should populate the list of selections.
-Select the Lambda function which in our example case is WelcomeEventCloudFunction.
+Select the Lambda function which in our example case is `WelcomeEventCloudFunction`.
 This can be seen in Figure 3.9 below

 <img class="fancyimage" style="width:550px" src="img/ThirdPartyBots/amazon-lex-welcome-intent.png">